We are back again here to talk about what else but CSR projects in India.

 Classroom or Educator or Both

-Today I would like to pick up a small aspect which would be pertaining to education especially on what CSR ends up as in some cases.
+Today I would like to pick up a small aspect that would be pertaining to education especially on what CSR projects ends up as in some cases.

-I remember having a conversation in the head office of large public sector company and getting a reply we would only support the construction of the building.
-I was in a particularly politically incorrect mood and ended up telling them if teachers are not paid and trained well what will you do with the building.
+I remember having a conversation in the head office of a large public sector company and getting a reply we would only support the construction of the building.
+There has been a lot of focus on upgrading school infrastructure to get children going to school especially where drop out rates are high.
+Hence that mindset has crept in in many organisations.
+I was in a particularly politically incorrect mood and ended up telling them if teachers are not paid and trained well what will they do with the building.

 It’s an unfortunate mindset wherein unless something physically is given or made, your contribution to society does not count.
-Funnily corporate social responsibility act provisions don’t say anything about this.
+Funnily the provisions of section 135 of the companies act 2013 don’t say anything about this.

 Mind you I am not saying we should not build washrooms, classrooms or computer lab.
 Absolutely do it, but let’s not do just that only.
 Let’s pay for a trainer who is going to teach students how to maintain better hygiene or learn to code.